ooni/ooni.org/content/post/web-connectivity.md

 categories: ["blog"]
 ---

-# OONI releases new Web Connectivity test for detecting online censorship

 Today the Open Observatory of Network Interference (OONI) is excited to be releasing a brand new test, called
 *[Web Connectivity](https://ooni.torproject.org/nettest/web-connectivity/)*,
 which is designed to detect three different types of censorship: *DNS tampering*, *TCP/IP blocking* and *HTTP blocking*.

-## Advantages of running web_connectivity
+## Advantages of running Web Connectivity

 This test allows us to see which websites are blocked and how, more accurately than ever before!